 by Stephen Story

-At Covenant Care we try to impress on our adoptive families what a privilege it is to adopt.
+We try to impress on Covenant Care adoptive families what a privilege it is to adopt.
 I’ve heard colleagues say that it’s a privilege to be part of a ministry like Covenant Care.
 Other adoptive parents have said that they feel privileged to grow their family through adoption.
 What do we mean when we say things like this?

 Loosely defined, a privilege is an opportunity available only to a select group of people.
 A privilege is understood to be a good and special thing.
 As an adoptive dad I see that there are certain experiences, insights, and benefits encountered in the world of adoption that are not experienced anywhere else in life.